 Orrong Hotel, High Street Armadale

 The Orrong Hotel is one of the more striking Art Deco pubs in Melbourne, with that stepped corner tower.
 And the Fosters neon sign is original!
-Always thought maybe 80s Deco-revival.
-The rest is mostly intact, but at some point the bricks and speed lines and ‘hotel’ sign rendered over, then later someone painted a … Continue reading Orrong Hotel, High Street Armadale
+Always thought maybe 80s Deco-revival, but no it’s 1939.
+It’s mostly intact, but at some point the bricks and speed lines and ‘hotel’ sign were rendered over, then later … Continue reading Orrong Hotel, High Street Armadale

 Art Deco shopfront, Little Collins Street.

-Original post 14 July 2020 This very stylish block on my street is called San Diego, but it’s quite obscured by some #damntrees !
-It’s clearly 1930s Art Deco, but that’s all I know, except that the flats have been built in two stacks it’s in front and to the side of an earlier house … Continue reading San Diego, Princes Street, St Kilda, WH Merritt, 1936
+Original post 14 July 2020 This very stylish block on my street is called San Diego, but it’s quite obscured by some #damntrees.
+It’s clearly 1930s Art Deco, with a bit of Bauhaus influence, all those stepped volumes with corner steel framed windows, and little sticking out balconies.
+That's about all I know, except that … Continue reading San Diego, 1936

 Manchester Unity Building lobby